Elgen19/heat-index/README.md

 *** App Breakdown ***

-\nThis project serves as a serverless endpoint for checking weather conditions in Cebu city.
+* This project serves as a serverless endpoint for checking weather conditions in Cebu city.
-Specifically, it calculates the heat index in Celsius and sends a message using Firebase Cloud Messaging to produce a notification in an Android device if the heat index is above 32 degress Celsius.
+* Specifically, it calculates the heat index in Celsius and sends a message using Firebase Cloud Messaging to produce a notification in an Android device if the heat index is above 32 degress Celsius.
-This project uses OpenWeather API to calculate the heat index.
+* This project uses OpenWeather API to calculate the heat index.
-Firebase Cloud Messaging using Firebase Admin SDK is used to customize the notification.
+* Firebase Cloud Messaging using Firebase Admin SDK is used to customize the notification.
-The app uses tokens to send a notification to an Android device.
+* The app uses tokens to send a notification to an Android device.
 The tokens are stored in a Firebase Firestore.
-This project is hosted in Netlify.
+* This project is hosted in Netlify.
-Cron Job was used to periodically send notifications every one hour.
+* Cron Job was used to periodically send notifications every one hour.

 **********************************************************************************************************

 ** Prerequisites **

 Open Weather API Key

 In order for this server to work, you need to obtain the Open Weather API key.
 * Search for Open Weather API
 * Sign up if you dont have an account yet or Sign in.